SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ## Plugin *AC*

-This plugin handles starting and stopping the *Assetto Corsa* simulation game.
+This plugin handles starting and stopping of the *Assetto Corsa* simulation game.
 An application with the name "Assetto Corsa" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startAC" as a special function hook in this configuration.

+## Plugin *IRC*

+This plugin handles starting and stopping of the *iRacing* simulation game.
+An application with the name "iRacing" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
+Please locate the "iRacingUI.exe" application, set "ahk_exe iRacingUI.exe" as the window title and "startIRC" as a special function hook in this configuration.
+Controller support with specialized modes for *iRacing* and an integration with Jona, the Virtual Race Engineer will follow in the next releases.

 ## Plugin *RF2*